 The Office of the Registrar is the official University repository of academic records.
 The Office of the Registrar strives to provide the highest level of customer service, professionalism, courtesy, and efficiency in servicing students, faculty, staff, alumni and the community.
-This office plays an essential role in the Division of Academic Affairs by ensuring that all academic policies and procedures are met.
+This office plays an essential role for the university by ensuring the integrity and completeness of students’ academic records.
+The following services are representative of, but not limited to those offered by the Office of the Registrar: Issuance of Transcripts; Enrollment Verifications; Withdrawal from the University; Graduation Audits; Credit by Examination; Transfer Credit Processing; Change of Major; Degree Certification; Course Withdrawal; and Inter-Institutional Enrollment.
 The Office of the Registrar is located on the first floor of the Student Development Center (SDC).
-The following services are representative, but not limited to those offered by the Office of the Registrar: Issuance of Transcripts; Enrollment Verifications; Withdrawal from the University; Graduation Audits; Credit by Examination; Coordination of Cooperative Programs; Change of Major; Degree Certification; Course Withdrawal; and Inter-Institutional Enrollment.
 For more information please visit www.umes.edu/Registrar.

 The Department of Public Safety is responsible for the safety and security of all students, faculty and staff, as well as, the university’s facilities, grounds and property.
 It is the goal of Public Safety to provide a safe and wholesome environment to facilitate the educational mission of the University.
 The Department of Public Safety is committed to community policing and continues to develop partnerships that improve the quality of life for our campus community to reduce the incidence and fear of crime.
 Campus safety is of the utmost importance and we will continue to develop programs to make UMES as safe as possible with honor and integrity, while at all times conducting ourselves with the highest ethical standards to maintain the public confidence.
 The Department is comprised of investigative and patrol branches and is operational 24 hours a day, seven days a week.